fluxloader-team/fluxloader/README.md

 ## Creating Mods

-Some examples are provided here [here](https://git.rendezvous.dev/shadowcomputer/sandustry-modloader/-/tree/main/examples?ref_type=heads), showing how to use the patches, the **api** endpoints, and perform arbitrary code execution.
+Some examples are provided [here](https://git.rendezvous.dev/shadowcomputer/sandustry-modloader/-/tree/main/examples?ref_type=heads), showing how to use the patches, the **api** endpoints, and perform arbitrary code execution.

 Patches allow you to overwrite sections of the bundle.js.
 Currently we support **process** and **regex** type patches and can be be defined under `exports.patches = []`.